Christian Aaron Boulogne: Personal life and death

-In 2001, he published a memoir, Love Never Forgets, in which he elaborates on his relationship with his mother.
+In 2001, he published a memoir, Love Never Forgets, in which he elaborates on his relationship with his mother and his father.

 Boulogne was found dead in his Paris apartment on 20 May 2023, following a heroin overdose a month before.
 A woman, supposedly his partner, was taken into custody for failure of duty to rescue.
 He was 60, and was in an advanced stage of decomposition when discovered.